Spectral rigidity of two-dimensional Liouville tori

-We apply Lemma~\ref{Energy}\footnote{$\wt X$ is of course not a compact manifold with boundary.
-However, by finite speed of propagation, both $E_N f$ and $E f$ are compactly supported whenever $f$ is, so for any fixed $T < \infty$, we can replace $\wt X$ by a sufficiently large ball $Y$ with $f, E_N f,$ and $Ef$ vanishing in a neighborhood of $\d Y$.}, with $P = - \Delta_{g}$ and $j < k = 2N - d$ to see that
+\textbf{Step 3.} We now show that in the left-hand side of H\"ormander's energy estimate \eqref{eq: Hormander energy estimates} applied to $v_N$, we can replace the Sobolev $H^j$ norm by a $C^r$ norm with respect to both space and time for an appropriate $r$ depending on $j, d, N$ and the number of time derivatives $k + 1 - j$.
+Whenever $k \leq 2N$, Steps 1 and 2 show that the hypotheses of Lemma~\ref{Energy} with $P = - \Delta_{\wt g}$ are satisfied\footnote{$\wt X$ is of course not a compact manifold with boundary.
+However, by finite speed of propagation, both $E_N f$ and $E f$ are compactly supported whenever $f$ is, so for any fixed $T < \infty$, we can replace $\wt X$ by a sufficiently large ball $Y$ with $f, E_N f,$ and $Ef$ vanishing in a neighborhood of $\d Y$.} and